Chris0016/BSL-Space-invaders/README.md

 # BSL-Space-invaders
-The final project of the How to Code: Simple Data course.
-Fun game to play

 The nature of BSL makes the language somewhat hard to read even when well designed, so here is some insight into how the code works: